Impression And Mouth Preparation

 • The soft palate makes a 45° angle to the hard palate

-• Coverage to the posterior palatal seal is less
+• Coverage of the posterior palatal seal is less

 3. Class 3: